 Traditionally, tequilas are taken with a piece of lime and some salt.
 This practice continues in Mexico and many other parts of the world.
 Those taking it “neat” will usually use a shot glass known as a Caballito, which is Spanish for little horse.
 Tequilas are however also used in the preparation of various cocktails such as the Margarita which is very popular in the United States.

 There are more than one hundred distillers within the areas of Mexico with production rights.
 These distilleries produce about nine hundred different brands altogether.
 Through trade agreements, the Mexican government has ensured that tequila remains a purely Mexican affair.
 Any drinks made outside the specified regions of Mexico cannot use the name tequila.
 Even with the exact same ingredients and processes, the drink cannot be “tequila”.
 With international consumption currently estimated at around thirty million cases, the Mexicans have good reason to protect this business.
-When you consider that each case is nine liters which translates to more than two hundred and seventy million liters of tequila you understand the reason for their overzealous protection of their national drink.
+When you consider that each case is nine liters which translates to more than two hundred and seventy million liters of tequila you understand the reason for the overzealous protection of their national drink.

-Even though the production remains within the Jalisco and those listed, there are a lot of multinational companies in the business.
+Even though the production remains within Jalisco and those listed, there are a lot of multinational companies in the business.
 Along with the family-owned distilleries, these businesses employ thousands of people on their production lines as well as indirectly.
 Agave farms and distribution companies contribute more employment opportunities than a lot of other economic activities in Mexico.
 This is one of the main reasons why the government of Mexico prefers to retain production within its borders.
 There is also significant tax revenue by the companies that produce tequila.